 In accordance with ASC 820, the Company measures available-for-sale investments at fair value on a recurring basis.
-The fair values of the Company's available-for-sale debt investments as measured and held-to-maturity investments as disclosed are determined based on the discounted cash flow model using the discount curve of market interest rates.
-The fair value of the Company's available-for-sale equity investments in the equity securities of a publicly listed company is measured using quoted market prices.
+The fair values of the Company's held-to-maturity investments as disclosed are determined based on the discounted cash flow model using the discount curve of market interest rates.
+The fair value of the Company's long-term available-for-sale debt investment is measured using the market approach.
+The fair values of the Company's available-for-sale equity investments in the equity securities of publicly listed companies are measured using quoted market prices.